Best Self Improvement Books

 The Last Lecture by Jeffrey Zaslow and Randy Pausch

-The Last Lecture is a famous, heart-warming book about the pursuit of childhood dreams.
-Growing up shouldn’t mean abandoning your childhood aspirations.
-Randy Pausch goes deep into his thoughts on death, and how to affirm life by relentlessly pursuing your dreams.
-This book is perfect for anyone searching for a sense of purpose and will introduce you to the power of becoming aware that your time here is finite.
+The Last Lecture is a renowned, heartwarming book about pursuing childhood dreams.
+Growing up shouldn’t mean abandoning your youthful aspirations.
+Randy Pausch explores his thoughts on mortality and how to affirm life by relentlessly pursuing your dreams.
+This book is perfect for anyone seeking purpose and will introduce you to the power of recognizing life’s finite nature.

 9. The 7 Habits of Highly Effective People by Stephen Covey